CodeboxIDE/codebox/README.md

 ## Helping Codebox

 **I want to help with the code:** Codebox accepts pull-requests, please see the [Contributing to Codebox](https://github.com/FriendCode/codebox/blob/master/CONTRIBUTING.md) guide for information on contributing to this project.
-And don't forget to add your contact informations on the AUTHORS list.
+And don't forget to add your contact information on the AUTHORS list.

 **I found a bug:** File it as an [issue](https://github.com/FriendCode/codebox/issues) and please describe as much as possible the bug and the context.